-Free admission: on first Sunday of each month; visitors under 18 years; disabled people and assistants; Amici di RavennAntica associates; tourist guides from Italy; journalists; other categories, as established by the latest legislation.
+Free admission: visitors under 18 years; disabled people and assistants; Amici di RavennAntica associates; tourist guides from Italy; journalists; other categories, as established by the latest legislation.

 Special agreements: Dante Alighieri Society, Capit members, Romagna Visit Card.